 Loch Leven Health CentreMuirsKinross, KY13 8FPTel: 01577 862112

 Appointments/Enquiries: Monday - Friday 8.30am - 1.00pm/1.30pm - 6.00pm

 Emergency Line: 01577 865252 - Monday - Friday 8.00am - 6.00pm

 Calls during opening hours will be dealt with by a Duty Doctor from the Health Centre.

-Out of Hours enquiries will be handled by NHS24 and the Fife Primary Care Emergency Service.
+Out of Hours enquiries are handled by NHS24 and the Fife Primary Care Emergency Service.
 NHS24 will relay information on patients seen by the Out of Hours services to the relevant GP practice.

-If you need a doctor for an emergency which occurs in the evening or at a weekend, ring 111 and your call will be diverted to an NHS24 Call Handler.
-Your call will be assessed and you will either be given advice on the phone, directed to a Primary Care Emergency Centre, advised to go straight to a hospital, or arrangements will be made for a doctor to call.
+If you need a doctor for an emergency which occurs in the evening or at a weekend, ring 111 and your call will be diverted to an NHS24.
+Your call will be assessed and you will either be given advice by phone, directed to a Primary Care Emergency Centre, advised to go straight to a hospital, or arrangements will be made for a doctor to call.

 Details of your contact with out of hours services will be sent to the Health Centre before it opens the next working day.